 - Consider different LVT size plank/tile options

 After considering all the above design elements of your floor, don’t forget to choose the best size product for your space.
-The same LVT visual can look very different in different size options (see image below).
+The same Luxury Vinyl Tile visual can look very different in different size options (see image below).
 The variability and pattern on the floor changes.
 Using a visualizer tool really helps to get an idea of what will fit your design best.

 With more than 13 running line sizes offered, the Amtico Signature collection really lets you get the pattern and color you desire, but also choose the size and shape that works best for a small kitchenette or large dining hall.

 For a smaller space, you may want to utilize a smaller plank or tile to make the space appear larger.
 Or perhaps you want to minimize the number of seams by going bigger in that same visual.

 Depending on your selected LVT, the number of sizes available will vary.
 Not all collections have multiple sizes, but look for those options that allows you to scale up and down to make the most of the product.